-Our paper Active Offline Policy Selection is accepted to NeurIPS 2021.
+Our paper, Active Offline Policy Selection, has been accepted to NeurIPS 2021.

 Our paper On Instrumental Variable Regression for Deep Offline Policy Evaluation is on arXiv.

-Our paper Addressing Extrapolation Error in Deep Offline Reinforcement Learning got Oral at Offline RL Workshop at NeurIPS 2020.
+Our paper Addressing Extrapolation Error in Deep Offline Reinforcement Learning was Oral at the Offline RL Workshop at NeurIPS 2020.